In 2003, God began to do a work in Tim Parsons' heart that was unexpected.

 Tim began to feel unsettled.
 He was pastoring over 1,000 students at a thriving church in Florida, yet he felt that something wasn't quite right.
 Recalling to mind the opportunity to aid a church plant years ago, the Lord began to speak to Tim about being a planter.
 After praying and seeking the Lord for months, Tim realized that this wasn't just a phase or a fad; it was a divine calling.
 Tim's wife, Susan, and even his eldest daughter (13 years old at the time) felt God's calling to plant a church.

 In the spring of 2005, the Parsons, along with three other families, moved to Lexington to pursue the dream that God gave them.
 The dream was Center Point Church, and it became a reality on September 11th, 2005 in the Regal Cinemas in Hamburg.
 On opening day, 200 people attended the services; Center Point was off and running!
 At the end of its first year, the church had about 100 regular attenders.

-CPC stayed in the theater for about three years and, in August 2008, moved to its current location off Locust Hill Drive with approximately 175 people.
+CPC stayed in the theater for about three years and, in August 2008, moved to Locust Hill Drive with approximately 175 people.
 A new location and new visibility in the community created unexpected momentum.
 Center Point began to grow rapidly, reaching families from Lexington, Georgetown, Versailles, and Richmond.

 In October of 2013, Center Point's West Campus began meeting at Garden Springs Elementary School, where it currently hosts Sunday services at 10:30 A.M.
 At the heart of starting West was the desire to reach a unique part of Lexington with the gospel of Jesus Christ.

 On August 26, 2018, East Campus moved to its new home, which is double the space of the previous location, at 163 Old Todds Road.
 Adjacent to Lowe's off Richmond Road, this space allows us to have on-site offices (a central hub), worship, kids, & multi-use space.